Skip to main content

 Especialista en rehabilitación atiende a un paciente en la Casa de Sofía del Hospital Sant Joan de Déu

-We provide comprehensive, continuous care to children suffering from serious diseases, who may not reach adulthood, as well as to their families.
-We see this combination of children and their families as something which is indivisible if we are to provide comprehensive care.
+We provide ongoing comprehensive care to children with severe diseases who likely will not reach adulthood, as well as to their families.
+We consider parent and child as inseparable when aiming to provide comprehensive care.

-The Palliative Care and Complex Chronic Patient Service is made up of two paediatricians, four nurses, a social worker, a chaplain and a psychologist, all specialised in the setting of pediatric palliative care.
-All of these professionals are needed to offer the desired comprehensive care, since, when a serious disease is diagnosed, all aspects of the children's and their families lives are affected.
-Fully aware of the complexity of the work, as an institution, we take the utmost care of our professionals so that they can provide optimal care.
+The Palliative Care and Chronic Complex Patients team is made up of two pediatricians, four nurses, a social worker, a spiritual counsellor and a psychologist, all specialised in pediatric palliative care.
+All of these professionals are necessary to providing the comprehensive care we strive for, as when a patient is diagnosed with a severe illness, all aspects of the child and family's life are affected.
+Keeping in mind the complexity of their work, we as an institution look after our professionals as much as possible so that they can provide optimal care.

 More information

-We offer comprehensive and personalized care adapted to the needs of the child and his family.
+We provide comprehensive, customised care that is adapted to the needs of the child and their family.

 More information